Modelur/docs/docs/reference/menu.md

 **Calculate Sum of Selected Buildings**

 Use this tool when you need to know the sum of Gross Floor Area and Built-up Area, Mean Number of Storeys, Parking Space Deficit for selected Buildings.
 Once Buildings are selected and you click this button, a temporary window will appear inside Modelur UI showing you all the numbers mentioned.
-Additionally, it will also show aggregated Gross Floor Area for selected Buildings by their Land Use.
+Additionally, it will also show aggregated Gross Floor Area for selected Buildings by their Land Use including their ratio and number of selected Buildings (or Building Parts when selection includes Complex Buildings).

+!!! hint "Updating Sum of Selected Buildings on the fly"
+    Calculate Sum of Selected Buildings can also be done on-the-fly, as you select and deselect buildings if you turn on this option in [Urban Control Survey on Screen](survey#urban-control-survey-on-screen).

 **Optimize Buildings for Google Earth**